Police Officer Recruiting

 After you review this page, visit the City's employment page to check the latest job opportunities.

-An applicant with a certification from the South Carolina Criminal Justice Academy (SCCJA) is offered a salary based on training, experience and education, with a starting salary of $42,000.
-An applicant without (SCCJA) certification is offered a starting salary of $41,000; Police officers are evaluated annually and receive pay-for-performance increases (as approved in each budget cycle) commensurate to their evaluation score.
-Police officers are also offered longevity pay.
+An applicant with a certification from the South Carolina Criminal Justice Academy (SCCJA) is offered a salary based on training, experience and education, with a starting salary of $50,050 plus additional increases for every year of service, credit is given for up to twenty years.
+An applicant without (SCCJA) certification is offered a starting salary of $48,500; Police officers are evaluated annually and receive pay-for-performance increases (as approved in each budget cycle) commensurate to their evaluation score.

 Police retirement details: Police officers participate in the State Police Officers Retirement System (PORS).
 Police officers are eligible for retirement from PORS after serving 27 years or after serving 8 years and attaining the age of 55.

 Vehicle use policy - After release from field training and probation, officers are permitted to drive their police vehicle within Berkeley, Charleston, and Dorchester counties for personal use.
 Officers must carry their firearm, badge, and identification and adhere to dress code specifications.
-Family members may be dropped off/picked up at/from work/school on the officer's way to work/home.
+Family members are permitted to ride in the police vehicle.

 We consider applications for police officer that meet our minimum qualifications in the following order of priority: